onflowser/flowser/README.md

 If you have a feature suggestion/request, first go look through the [existing issues](https://github.com/bartolomej/flowser/issues) and if you can't find a related feature [create a new one](https://github.com/bartolomej/flowser/issues/new).

-See [Development Guides](./DEVELOPMENT.md) for more info on setting up development environment.
+See [Development Guides](./DEVELOPMENT.md) for more info on setting up development environment, or [Architecture Overview](./ARCHITECTURE.md) for info about high level system architecture.

 ## 🛠️ Build with